Ollie Idowu, JD, MPH

 Outside of the office, Susan enjoys reading and spending time with family and friends.

-Outside of work, she enjoys spending time with her family and friends, cooking, exercising and traveling.
+Outside of the office, Corrinne enjoys spending time with her family and grandson, traveling, reading and cooking.

 Director of State Public Policy and Governmental Affairs